polymonyrks/poppyS/READMEWIN.md

-# poppyS - Syntactical Highlighting for Natural Language in Haskell
+# poppyS - Syntactical Highlighting for Natural Language in Haskell (Windows Edition)
 # Preamble
 Syntactically highlighting PDF Documents in Haskell.
 This is a Functional Toy Programming.
 Experimental yet.